ultralytics/ultralytics/docs/en/models/sam.md

 auto_annotate(data="path/to/images", det_model="yolov8x.pt", sam_model="sam_b.pt")
 ```

-For a detailed guide, refer to the [auto-annotation section](../datasets/segment/index.md).

-These FAQs are designed to address common queries, showcase unique features, and enhance understanding of the Segment Anything Model (SAM) while improving search engine optimization for the Ultralytics documentation pages.
+This function takes the path to your images and optional arguments for pre-trained detection and SAM segmentation models, along with device and output directory specifications.
+For a complete guide, see [Auto-Annotation](#auto-annotation-a-quick-path-to-segmentation-datasets).

+### What datasets are used to train the Segment Anything Model (SAM)?

+SAM is trained on the extensive [SA-1B dataset](https://ai.facebook.com/datasets/segment-anything/) which comprises over 1 billion masks across 11 million images.
+SA-1B is the largest segmentation dataset to date, providing high-quality and diverse training data, ensuring impressive zero-shot performance in varied segmentation tasks.
+For more details, visit the [Dataset section](#key-features-of-the-segment-anything-model-sam).

+---

+This FAQ aims to address common questions related to the Segment Anything Model (SAM) from Ultralytics, enhancing user understanding and facilitating effective use of Ultralytics products.
+For additional information, explore the relevant sections linked throughout.